ABOUT DANNI B from Danni in The Desert

-As the plane started to descend into Dubai and for the very first time I saw the Burj Khalifa sparkling in the sunlight.
-The dusty sands blowing across the new landscape.
-The excitement of being in a new city tingled through my body.
-My eyes lit up as the skyline came closer before me as the plane came into land.
+As the plane started to descend into Dubai, for the very first time I saw the Burj Khalifa sparkling in the sunlight.
+The sandy desert blowing across the new landscape stretched out before me.
+The surge of excitement of being in a new city tingled through my body and I felt the anticipation of exploring somewhere new.
+As the plane soared towards the airport and the horizon grew closer.

-I grabbed my suitcase and jumped into a taxi, passing by in awe at all the tall skyscrapers.
-They were the highest I’d ever seen and shimmered in beautiful hues of blues, pinks and oranges from the dusk.
+I picked up my suitcase and hopped into a taxi, eyes wide with awe as we sped by towering skyscrapers.
+They stood taller than any I’d ever seen, illuminated in stunning hues of blue, pink and orange by the dusk of sunset.
 I’ll never forget this first journey through Dubai.

 DANNI B IN DUBAI WAS LAUNCHED

-For more regular but short updates, you can follow my Instagram or follow my Facebook Page.
-If you’re wanting to work together, need a writer or have a business which you think would suit my audience, then you can also contact me at [email protected].
+If you’re wanting to work together or have a business which you think would suit my audience, then you can also contact me at [email protected].

 We do accept blog posts from other bloggers, so feel free to send an e-mail and add what article ideas you have.